Medical education in Hong Kong: Specialists

-Continuing medical education for non-specialists
+Non-specialists

 The Medical Council of Hong Kong has also implemented a CME programme for practising doctors who are not taking CME for specialists.
 Enrolment to the programme is on a voluntary basis.
 The purpose of the programme is to encourage practising doctors to keep themselves up-to-date on current developments in medical practice so as to maintain a high professional standard.

 Practising doctors who have accumulated the required minimum credit points per year, i.e. 30 credit points, will be awarded a certificate to certify that they have achieved a satisfactory level of CME activity during a particular period.
 Such a certificate can be displayed inside the doctor's office.
 In addition, those practising doctors who have accumulated the required minimum credit points during a three-year cycle, i.e. 90 credit points, will be allowed to use the title "CME certified" on their visiting cards.

-Graduate Entry Medicine
+Graduate entry medicine

-The two medical schools in Hong Kong do not offer such programs and postgraduates have to undergo the same program as high school graduates.
+The two medical schools in Hong Kong do not offer such programs and postgraduates have to undergo the same programme as high school graduates.
 Despite that, postgraduates are increasing in number in local medical schools, now amounting to one fourth of the entire student population.
 However, graduate entry students may be permitted to enter into the second year of medical school based on their previous major.